-What to do if...you suspect your business is being defrauded by someone you have a commercial relationship with
+What to do if...you suspect your charity is being defrauded by someone you have a commercial relationship with

 First and most importantly, avoid tipping the potential fraudster off.
-If they get wind that you may be aware of their deceit, they may take steps to delete evidence and move their assets out of reach, meaning there are no prospects of recovery against them.
+If they get wind that you may be aware of their deceit, they may take steps to delete evidence and move their assets out of reach to mean there are no prospects of recovery against them.
 Carry on as normal (as much as possible) and do not ask them to explain themselves, until you have had time to complete the following steps.

-Notify your insurers as soon as possible to ensure cover for any fraud claim you may bring.
-If you had made payments to the fraudster on false pretenses, it can sometimes be worth contacting your bank to see if they can freeze or reverse the payment.
+Notify your insurers as soon as possible, to ensure cover for any fraud claim you may bring.
+If you had made payments to the fraudster on false pretences, it sometimes can be worth contacting your bank to see if they can freeze or reverse the payment.

 Gather and preserve evidence so you can analyse the situation and decide on next steps.
-Search for emails, texts and invoices on your own systems which have given you an indication of the dodgy dealing.
+Search for emails, texts, invoices on your own systems which have given you an indication of the dodgy dealing.
 Be careful not to alter meta data of evidence in doing so, and if possible take a backup / copy of your systems.
 Seek information from third parties if you can do so without tipping the fraudster off – if they have a relationship with the fraudster, avoid this until you know more.
-Keep the circle of people who know about this at your organisation small, to avoid tip off.
+Keep the circle of people who know about this at your charity small, to avoid tipping off.

-Consider whether you want to go to the police, or handle matters in the civil system.
-There is no obligation on you to report fraud to the police (unless your business is in a regulated sector).
+Consider whether you want to go to the police (such as action fraud), and/or handle matters in the civil system.
+Sometimes there's an obligation to report matters to the police, but not always.
 The criminal justice system can be useful, due to the investigative powers the police have.
 It is also free.
 However by going to the police, you lose control of what happens.
 The pace can be slow, and the police do not always have the resources or the appetite to pursue fraudsters, especially if there is an overseas element or the quantum is low.
-Under the criminal system, it is not likely you will receive any recovery either (the prosecutor can seek a compensation order, but these are rare and difficult to get, and often means based).
-There is also a higher standard of proof than in civil cases, where the fraud has to be proved beyond reasonable doubt, whereas in civil proceedings, it is on the balance of probabilities.
+Under the criminal system, it's not likely you will receive recovery any time soon, if at all.
+There's also a higher standard of proof than in civil cases, where the fraud has to be proved beyond reasonable doubt, whereas in civil proceedings, it is on the balance of probabilities.
 Ultimately, if you want to get your money back, you should bring civil proceedings.

-It is sometimes possible, and can be useful, to pursue criminal and civil proceedings in tandem, but the criminal system may require the civil proceedings to be put on hold.
+It is sometime possible, and can be useful, to pursue criminal and civil proceedings in tandem, but the criminal system may require the civil proceedings to be put on hold.

 Then choose from the vast menu of tools you want to use to go after your fraudster.
 Here are some of the main ones available in the English courts: